RedisLabs/redislabs-docs/content/rc/subscriptions/view-pro-subscription.md

 ---
-Title: View or edit Flexible subscription
+Title: View and edit Redis Cloud Pro plan
 description:
 weight: 40
 alwaysopen: false
 categories: ["RC"]
-linktitle: View or edit Flexible subscription
+linktitle: View and edit Pro plan
-aliases:
+aliases: /rc/subscriptions/view-flexible-subscription
 ---
-To view the details of a Flexible subscription:
+To view the details of a Redis Cloud Pro subscription:

 1. Sign in to the [Redis Cloud console](https://app.redislabs.com/#).